JonathanJustavino/quic-benchmark/README.md

 #### Adding Delay

 To see how the content transfer is affected by a slower connection, we added various network delays using [traffic control (TC)](https://linux.die.net/man/8/tc).
+This is an overview of the results of all the delays we used in summary:

 ![delay_comparison](./documentation/delay_comparison.png)